 If you do not know or don't remember let us remind you Open AI is owned by the billionaire Elon Musk.
 Open AI's blog is powered by Ghost and the front end also seems to be integrated with it.
 The research of the Open AI team is published on the blog.

 Multiple people on The Stanford Review team publish on Medium.
 But the newspaper has smartly built out its core publication on top of Ghost.
-Seems that the features were hard to resist for them no not use it.
+Seems that the features were hard to resist for them not to use it.

 We did not know that they would be having a blog.
 The encyclopedia cum atlas of emojis, Emojipedia runs a blog which is powered by Ghost.
 You can check them out.